 I have had several cases published in Contemporary Hypnosis and have had several books published; a self-help book for patients with anxiety “Still – in the Storm” that has been reprinted and translated into Chinese, Spanish, Polish and Russian, a book on smoking cessation “Smoke free – and no buts” and “Brief Psychological Interventions in Practice” published by Wiley.
 I have also been a named contributor in ‘Hypnosis, Dissociation and Survivors of Child Abuse’ (2006) and ‘Hypnosis – A Handbook’ (2012) and a contributor and co-editor of The Handbook of Contemporary Clinical Hypnosis, published by Wiley in 2011.

 I use hypnosis, not only to help people manage their anxiety and stress, but also for a wide variety of psychosomatic problems, which include Psoriasis, Eczema, Headaches and Irritable Bowel Syndrome.
 I also see clients for help with unresolved grief, past traumatic experiences, panic disorder, post traumatic stress syndrome, phobias and for pain relief.
-I see private patients for brief, solution orientated psychotherapy facilitated by hypnosis and charge £50 for an hour session.
-I see clients at Pennine Medical Centre, 193 Manchester Road, OL5 9AJ, which is directly opposite Mossley railway station.
+Although I am retired from my main practice I still see occasional private patients online using zoom, for brief, solution orientated psychotherapy facilitated by hypnosis and charge £50 for an hour session.

 I am very much of the opinion that hypnosis can facilitate many types of therapy and is extremely valuable in General Practice in the treatment of many conditions.
 Learning about hypnosis, even if it is not used formally, leads to improvement in communication skills and an increased ability to build rapport.